 “Review the directory and identify some potential schools for your child,” she advises.
 “Then really begin your research by scheduling tours at your schools of interest.”

-Wilma Taylor-Costen, Assistant Superintendent of Detroit Public Schools (DPS), wants parents to know that the month of May presents a prime opportunity to get up to speed on school options, steps they need to take to enroll their child in a DPS school, and a chance to tour facilities and meet with teachers and administrators.
+Wilma Taylor-Costen, assistant superintendent of early childhood education Detroit Public Schools (DPS), wants parents to know that the month of May presents a prime opportunity to get up to speed on school options, steps they need to take to enroll their child in a DPS school, and a chance to tour facilities and meet with teachers and administrators.

 Taylor-Costen suggests parents uncertain about where they want to send their child take advantage of the bus services that will be available to shuttle them to different schools to get a feel for each.
 Parents of incoming kindergarteners will be able to pick the brains of current kindergarten parents who are part of what DPS is calling the “Kindergarten Welcome Wagon.”